Dhole/quick-vm/README.md

 ./setup-iso.sh
 ```

 Install Alpine to a disk image.
-After boot you'll get blank screen while the
+After boot you'll see the log of the install
-install script runs.
+script.
 Upon completion the vm should poweroff automatically.
 ```
 ./install-vm.sh
 ```